 Peter Drummey, "The Librarian's Corner," M.H.S.
 Miscellany No. 35 (Spring 1988), pp. 2-3.

-The Francis Russell Hart Collection comprises some two hundred historical documents, approximately half of which are copies, translations, or abstracts.
-They date between 1573 and 1830, although the bulk dates from the eighteenth century.
+The Francis Russell Hart collection comprises some 200 historical documents, approximately half of which are copies, translations, or abstracts.
+They date between 1573 and 1830, although the bulk dates from the 18th century.
 The 1922-1936 dates refer to Hart's papers, most of which relate to his purchases of documents.
 Although Hart collected as an aid to his research, he published very little based on the original documentation he acquired.
 The nature and content of these original documents seem to indicate that Hart may have intended to write a general history of British activities in the West Indies from their beginnings until the early 19th century.

-There are twenty-three documents relating to property in the West Indies, including title searches, inventories, appraisals, and indentures.
+There are 23 documents relating to property in the West Indies, including title searches, inventories, appraisals, and indentures.
 Nearly half are for the island of Antigua.

 Other documents touch on different aspects of British colonization, government, and defense in the Indies.
-A small series relates to communications to and from the Lords Commissioners of Trade and Plantations in the early eighteenth century.
-Another series, taken from Venezuelan sources, relates to the British invasion of Trinidad at the end of the eighteenth century.
-There are scattered documents relating to the siege of Cartagena in 1739, of Havana in 1762, and the Battle of Saints in 1782.
+A small series relates to communications to and from the Lords Commissioners of Trade and Plantations in the early 18th century.
+Another series, taken from Venezuelan sources, relates to the British invasion of Trinidad at the end of the 18th century.
+There are scattered documents relating to the siege of Cartagena in 1739, of Havana in 1762, and the Battle of the Saints in 1782.

-There is also a group of miscellaneous documents which relates to the Caribbean but do not correspond to British activities.
-These documents seem to have been purchased for the signature (for example, "Yo el Rey," Simón Bolívar, and Francisco de Paula Santander) rather than the content, although all have some relation to the Caribbean.
-There is also a certificate which dates from 1696 certifying "limpieza de sangre," (pure Christian ancestry).
+There is also a group of miscellaneous documents which relate to the Caribbean but do not correspond to British activities.
+These documents seem to have been purchased for the signature (for example, "Yo el Rey," Simón Bolívar, and Francisco de Paula Santander), rather than the content, although all have some relation to the Caribbean.
+There is also a certificate which dates from 1696 certifying limpieza de sangre (pure Christian ancestry).

 In addition to the documents collection, Hart also donated his book collection of some 700 volumes (separately cataloged) and a collection of more than 80 maps depicting the New World, particularly the Caribbean area, dating from 1579 to the 19th century, all of which have been separately cataloged in ABIGAIL.